ibm-cloud-docs/containers/cs_cli_install.md

 2. Select an {{site.data.keyword.cloud_notm}} account.
 If you are assigned to multiple {{site.data.keyword.cloud_notm}} organizations, select the organization where the cluster was created.
 Clusters are specific to an organization, but are independent from an {{site.data.keyword.cloud_notm}} space.
 Therefore, you are not required to select a space.

 3. To create and work with clusters in a resource group other than the default, target that resource group.
-To see the resource group that each cluster belongs to, run `ibmcloud ks clusters`. **Note**: You must have [**Viewer** access](/docs/containers?topic=containers-users#platform) to the resource group.
+To see the resource group that each cluster belongs to, run `ibmcloud ks cluster ls`. **Note**: You must have [**Viewer** access](/docs/containers?topic=containers-users#platform) to the resource group.
     ```
     ibmcloud target -g <resource_group_name>
     ```